 Not all fields in

 package.yml are mandatory, but a small selection are.
-They are listed below.
-Note that
+Below is the complete list of the available fields.

 ||The version of the currently packaged software.
 This is taken from the tarball in most cases.|